juanjuanzero-dev/juanjuanzero-blog/content/posts/how-to-be-a-badass.md

 For example: You may be a parent and also have a dream about starting a business.
 You may eliminate social media since it is a distraction.
 One of your other obligations is to care your child.
 You obviously won't eliminate this obligation, but it does require your time and attention.
 Sometimes you may feel that the business needs and your child's needs are at odds, or one may pull you off the other.
 Reducing impact here is hiring a babysitter to get things done for the business.
 On the other hand, you can also set expectations with your customers/clients that you won't be available at certain times of day.

-## Go be a badass
+## Go Be A Badass

-These were my takeaways from reading Jen Sincero's [You are a Badass](https://www.amazon.com/You-Are-Badass%C2%AE-Doubting-Greatness/dp/0762447699).
+These were my takeaways from reading Jen Sincero's [You are a Badass (affiliate link)](https://www.amazon.com/You-Are-Badass-Doubting-Greatness/dp/1529343763/ref=sr_1_5?crid=3SUULG7R00ES&amp;keywords=you+are+a+badass+by+jen+sincero+book&amp;qid=1690194887&amp;s=books&amp;sprefix=you+are+a+badass%255C%252Cstripbooks%252C91&amp;sr=1-5&_encoding=UTF8&tag=juanjuanzerod-20&linkCode=ur2&linkId=6c8ddb2b44774cef659d35f6292cec8e&camp=1789&creative=9325).
 In short, it all comes from a point of self awareness, where you see yourself, and where you want to go.
 The journey is difficult.
 Any change is.
 However, it is certainly achievable.
 Once you know what you want, Go get it.